 Turns out that half that much would have been plenty, but the excess allowed us to put it down even thicker than planned.
 We should see no weeds coming up in that area anytime soon.

 One day we looked out the window and saw the workers covering the path with gray gravel.
 They said they could not get any brown gravel (which seems odd), but they agreed to scrape off the gray.
 That just left the brown city pit.
-We have been assured that it will harden and not wash away, but it hasn't hardened yet.
-We probably should have stuck by our guns and got it covered
+We were assured that it would harden and not wash away, but it did erode and corrective action had to be taken.

 Update: I have noticed in yards with gray gravel that it tends to turn a little more brownish from dirt and leaves blowing across it.
 Also, the surrounding mulch eventually changes from a dark brown to an almost grayish color.
 In addition, we have had problem with rain causing ruts in the city pit path.
 So the bottom line is that we should have let them put the gray gravel on the path.